rocchdi/fastapi-and-mysql/README.md

 ```
 setup.sh
 ```
-it contains the cammands that allow you use the mysql image and run docker-compose to create and populate thye Netflix database. the docker compose displays a SUCESS status if all the steps are successfull.
+it contains the cammands that allow you use the mysql image and run docker-compose to create and populate the Netflix database. the docker compose displays a SUCESS status if all the steps are successfull.